Hapaxia/Plinth/README.md

 # Plinth
 by Hapax

-A foundation library of many helpful classes/functions.
+A foundation library of many helpful classes and functions.
+Includes an extension module of SFML-based classes and functions.

 Requires C++11.